-1.1 TIMETABLE
+1.2 TIMETABLE

-You will be provided with a copy of your official timetable at your first year Orientation Day.
-After that, you must access it from the online timetable.
+Programme timetables are available here.
+Student Personalised Timetables (MyTimetable) can be accessed from the end of August on the Student IT Services website, which also includes a list of FAQ's.
 PLEASE NOTE!
-Occasionally, in the first few weeks of each semester, timetables and lecture locations can change so you are advised to check the above website regularly for any changes.
+Occasionally, in the first few weeks of each semester, timetables and lecture locations can change so you are advised to check regularly for any changes.